-Jim Thorpe maintained a lifelong commitment to education and personally helped many individuals obtain both secondary and college degrees.
-He donated generously during his lifetime to scholarship funds at a number of schools, among them the Blake School, Carleton College and Princeton University.
+Jim maintained a lifelong commitment to education and personally helped many individuals obtain secondary and college degrees.
+Jim established scholarship funds at The Blake School and Princeton University, both of which he attended, as well as at Carleton College and Gustavus Adolphus College.